 What Should I Not Stock Up On?

-This is probably obvious, but I included it because there may be a few things you haven't thought of.
+This is probably obvious, but there may be a few things you haven't thought of.

 Perishables: You can't stock up on perishable foods like fresh produce and dairy.
 (In fact, this article is meant to help you use up those fresh items so you waste less of them.)